COVID-19 vaccine for children

 Recommended time between doses

 In Ontario, the recommended time between the first and second dose of the vaccine is at least 8 weeks.
-Children 5 to 17 years can get a booster dose if it has been at least 6 months since the second dose.
+Children 5 to 17 years can get a booster dose if it has been at least 6 months since the last dose or last confirmed COVID-19 infection.
 Refer to more information about vaccine doses and eligibility.

 If your child has recently had COVID-19, they will need to wait before getting the vaccine.
 Access vaccination after having COVID-19 for details.